gausby/workshop/README.md

 All of this is implemented as module attributes.

+Optionally public functions that will get called on given hooks in the workshop life cycle can be defined.
+So far they are:

+  * `on_workshop_completed/0` - Called when all exercises in the workshop has been completed.

 #### *.workshop/prerequisite.exs*
 The prerequisite file can be used to define tests and checks that will get run during the system check process, run before the workshop starts, or whenever the `mix workshop.doctor` task is run.